 If your complaint relates to the amount of any bill you may have the right to apply to the court for an assessment of a bill under Part III of the Solicitors Act 1974.
 There are time limits to this procedure and you might want to seek independent legal advice if pursuing this option.

 Finally, if you are concerned about the behaviour of our firm as opposed to the service you have received you can contact the Solicitors Regulation Authority (SRA).
-This could be for things such as dishonesty, taking or losing your money or treating you unfairly because of your age, a disability or other characteristic.
 You can contact the SRA by telephone on 0370 606 2555 (inside the UK) or on +44 (0)121 329 6800 (for international callers), by using their website at www.sra.org.uk or in writing to Solicitors Regulation Authority, The Cube, 199 Wharfside Street, Birmingham, B1 1RN.